kevin-klein/AutArch/README.md

 # AutArch

 ## Summary
 AutArch is an AI-assisted workflow capable of creating uniform archaeological datasets from heterogeneous published resources.
-The implementation provided here takes large and unsorted PDF files as input, and uses neural networks to
+The implementation provided here takes large and unsorted PDF files as input, and uses neural networks to conduct image processing, object detection, and classification.

 ## Recommended Hardware